AlphaGit/alphas-manifesto-blog/_posts/2012-04-27-makingsense-blog.md

 ## English

-Quick notice: some of the posts from here may appear from time to time in <a href="http://blog.makingsense.com/">MakingSense's blog</a>.
-For those that do not know, it is the company which I work for, and where I had already had a <a href="http://blog.makingsense.com/2010/07/doppler-reports/">couple</a> of <a href="http://blog.makingsense.com/2010/09/gmail-priority-inbox/">posts</a> and a <a href="http://blog.makingsense.com/2011/08/auto-scaling-in-windows-azure/">webinar</a>.
+Quick notice: some of the posts from here may appear from time to time in [MakingSense's blog](http://blog.makingsense.com/).
+For those that do not know, it is the company which I work for, and where I had already had a [couple](http://blog.makingsense.com/2010/07/doppler-reports/) of [posts](http://blog.makingsense.com/2010/09/gmail-priority-inbox/) and a [webinar](http://blog.makingsense.com/2011/08/auto-scaling-in-windows-azure/).
 If you're interested in IT business from a point of view not so technical as this blog, and more oriented to tendencies and management, I totally suggest you give that blog a look.

 Thanks and best wishes.